JoeyC-Dev/architecture-center/docs/reference-architectures/containers/aks/baseline-aks-content.md

 ### Kubernetes API server SLA

 You can use AKS as a free service, but that tier doesn't offer a financially backed SLA.
-To obtain an SLA, you must choose the [Standard tier](/azure/aks/free-standard-pricing-tiers).
+To obtain an SLA, you must choose the [Standard or Premium tier](/azure/aks/free-standard-pricing-tiers).
 We recommend all production clusters use the Standard tier.
 Reserve the Free tier for preproduction clusters and the Premium tier for [mission-critical workloads](/azure/well-architected/mission-critical/mission-critical-overview) only.
 When you use Azure availability zones, the Kubernetes API server SLA is higher.
 Your node pools and other resources are covered under their own SLAs.
 For more information about specific SLAs for each service, see [SLA for online services](https://www.microsoft.com/licensing/docs/view/Service-Level-Agreements-SLA-for-Online-Services).

 ### Tradeoff